-Target: 4.82
+Target: 4.28

-Texas DOT and OSHA private industry data are not yet available for 2022.
+\Texas DOT and OSHA private industry data are not yet available for 2022.

 The total and rate of recordable incidents are tracked to measure the department's goal of fewer injuries.
 MoDOT's goal is for every employee to go home every night to their families unharmed.
 Reporting injuries allows the department to arrange for prompt treatment and to learn from mistakes or remediate hazards.
-The total number of recordables for 2022 has decreased from 2021.
-In the year 2020, the number of recordables was unusually low compared to historical rates, as such 2018 and 2019 are included for comparison.
-There was a significant decrease when compared to 2018 and 2019.
-The rate of incidents has also decreased compared to last year.
-There was a 16.4% decrease from 2021 for the number of recordables and an 11.4% decrease for the rate of incidents.
+The total number of recordables for 2023 has continued to decrease from 2022 and 2021.
+In 2020, the number of recordables was unusually low compared to historical rates, as such 2019 is included for comparison.
+There has been a significant decrease when compared to 2019.
+The number of incidents has also decreased compared to last year.
+There was a

+22.5% decrease from 2022 for the number of recordables and a 20% decrease for the rate of incidents.

-Leading causes of injuries this year were slips, trips and falls at 21%; strains with 15% and employees being struck or injured by an object at 12%.
+Leading causes of injuries this year were slips, trips and falls at 21.4%; strains with 14.6%; and employees being struck or injured by an object at 14.11%.